Romans 4

 for the Law brings about wrath, but where there is no law, there also is no violation.

-Some misread this verse as “where there is no law there is no sin.”
-But there has been sin in the world since the time of Adam (Rom.
-5:12), and there is still sin in the world.
-Every day people fall short of all that God has in store for them.
+Some misread this verse as “Where there is no law, there is no sin.”
+There has been sin in the world since the time of Adam (Rom.
+5:12–13), and there is still sin in the world.
+Every day people fall short of what God has in store for them.
+But add in the law and you get violations of the law (or transgressions, to quote other translations).

 Romans 4:16